HendrikStrobelt/Graph-WebGL/README.md

-# WebPageStarter
+# Graph WebGL Test

-a fast client side page to start with bootstrap and favorite libraries

-- d3
-- jQuery
+a simple WebGL test rendering a lot of edges

-- underscore
+- clone
-- ..
+- `bower install`
+- untar the file in `/data`